-The journey of living with diabetes is a program for Aboriginal people at risk of and with diabetes, delivered by Aboriginal health professionals.
-It is the result of a three-year collaboration between South Metropolitan Public Health Unit, WA, non-government organisations and Aboriginal people.
+The Journey of Living with Diabetes is a program for Aboriginal people at risk of and with diabetes, delivered by Aboriginal health professionals.
+It is the result of a three-year collaboration between South Metropolitan Public Health Unit in Western Australia, non-government organisations and Aboriginal people.

-This workbook has been designed to be used by Indigenous people attending The journey of living with diabetes, a health education program developed by the South Metropolitan Area Health Service, WA, for Noongar people with type 2 diabetes.
+This workbook has been designed to be used by Aboriginal and Torres Strait Islander people attending The Journey of Living with Diabetes, a health education program developed by the South Metropolitan Area Health Service, WA, for Noongar people with type 2 diabetes.